NPM1: Clinical significance

-NPM1 gene is up-regulated, mutated and chromosomally translocated in many tumor types.
+The NPM1 gene is up-regulated, mutated and chromosomally translocated in many tumor types.
 Chromosomal aberrations involving NPM1 were found in patients with non-Hodgkin lymphoma, acute promyelocytic leukemia, myelodysplastic syndrome, and acute myelogenous leukemia.
 Heterozygous mice for NPM1 are vulnerable to tumor development.
 In solid tumors NPM1 is frequently found overexpressed, and it is thought that NPM1 could promote tumor growth by inactivation of the tumor suppressor p53/ARF pathway; on the contrary, when expressed at low levels, NPM1 could suppress tumor growth by the inhibition of centrosome duplication.

 Of high importance is NPM involvement in acute myelogenous leukemia, where a mutated protein lacking a folded C-terminal domain (NPM1c+) has been found in the cytoplasm in patients.
 This aberrant localization has been linked to the development of the disease, and is associated with improved clinical outcomes.
 Strategies against this subtype of acute myelogenous leukemia include the refolding of the C-terminal domain using pharmalogical chaperones and the displacement of the protein from nucleolus to nucleoplasm, which has been linked to apoptotic mechanisms.
 It has also been shown that in the context of clonal hematopoiesis of undetermined significance harboring a DNMT3A mutation, subsequent NPM1 mutations drive progression into overt myeloproliferative neoplasm.

+In addition, NPM1 is overexpressed in many solid tumors including gastric, colon, breast, ovary, bladder, oral, thyroid, brain, liver, prostate cancer and multiple myeloma.
+NPM1 overexpression correlates well with the clinical features of hepatocellular carcinoma suggesting that NPM1 overexpression could serve as a diagnostic marker for hepatocellular carcinoma.
+NPM1 overexpression and hyperacetylation progresses according to the increasing grade of tumor in OSCC.
+NPM1 overexpression also correlates well with recurrence and progression of bladder cancer to advanced stages.
+NPM1 overexpression is associated with acquired oestrogen-independence in human breast cancer cells (Skaar et al., 1998).
+Moreover, NPM1 is a direct transcriptional target of oncogenic transcription factor c-myc (Zeller et al., 2001).
+The ability of NPM1 to suppress apoptosis and promote DNA repair might be responsible for the survival of tumor cells where NPM1 is overexpressed.
+All these studies suggest that NPM1 overexpression promotes tumor development and hence could function as a proto-oncogene.